Sourav1910/Sourav1910/README.md

 <h3>Hello, folks! 👋<h3>

-I am Sourav Baghmar, a Full Stack Developer 💻 .
+I am Sourav Baghmar, a Back End Developer 💻 .
 I like to learn new technologies and implement them in productive ways 😁.
-Currently, I am learning ReactJS by building projects.
-I've also had experience working with Android and Firebase.

 Check out my <a target="_blank" href="https://souravbaghmar.live/">portfolio website</a> to see my projects.